-Students can also discuss changing subjects with the Careers team by visiting the Careers Hub during recess, lunchtime or booking an appointment.
+Students can also discuss changing subjects with the Careers team by visiting the Careers department.

 VET Courses

 VET in School (VETis) courses are more employment-focused than most subjects and are completed over two years.
 They prepare you for work in a specific trade or type of job.
 Some VET courses are offered in school, while for some courses you will travel to another education provider in the local area to study your chosen course.
 You may choose one VET course only.
 You must apply for a VET course using the application form found at the end of the handbook.